 Highest-Paying Trade School Jobs

-The Fastest-Growing Jobs Are in Renewable Energy
+The Fastest-Growing Trade Jobs Are in Renewable Energy

 How Can Trade Businesses Recruit More Workers?

-For companies that are worried about bringing in new skilled trade workers, there are a few steps you can take to make your recruiting process more competitive.
+If you're worried about bringing in new skilled trade workers, there are a few steps you can take to make your recruiting process more competitive.